sloria/dotfiles/README.md

 what if I only want your vim?
 -----------------------------

 First make sure you have a sane vim compiled.
-On MacOSX, the following will do:
+On macOS, the following will do:

 ```
 brew install macvim --HEAD --with-override-system-vim --with-python